 In truth, the design itself is part evolution, part modernization but there is a definite if evolved consistency from the Jade to the HE1000 in spirit and more than a nod to the HE90 from Sennheiser.

 At the heart of the HE1000, it is really all about weight distribution and comfort.
 The cups are huge, Jade huge but surprisingly light.
-They are neither rounded like the HE-6, K812 nor are they angled or ‘D-shaped’ (as I call it) like the HD800.
+They are neither rounded like the HE6 and the K812 nor are they angled or ‘D-shaped’ (as I call it) like the HD800.

 They are more in line with the HD600/HE90 long oval cup shape and are probably the biggest circumaural I have tried to date outside of the Orpheus last year.

-480g in the planar world is competitive, especially so when you consider that the HE1000 from headband to gimbals and outer grills are crafted from metals rather than plastics.
+480g in the planar world is competitive, especially when you consider that the HE1000 from headband to gimbals and outer grills is crafted from metals rather than plastics.

 The majority of the weight is in fact housed in the cups rather than the headband or supporting gimbals but it doesn’t drag down on your head like the old HE6 or HE500.
 Much like the HE400i and HE560 the HE1000 uses the new headband system which distributes weight far more evenly than the old traditional headband.

-The metal used on the headband reminds me of the nickel alloy used on ALO Audio 2015 RX portable amp.
-It looks slightly aged and retro rather than bang-up to date cool steel you normally see.
+The metal used on the headband reminds me of the nickel alloy used on the ALO Audio RX portable amp.
+It looks slightly aged and retro rather than the up-to-date cool steel you normally see.
 I think it’s a nice touch actually and blends well with the wood-toned cups.

 If there is one area of concern it is the oiled wood veneer finish of those cups.
 I know wood and Hifiman are not the best of buddies with a few aborted attempts for one reason or another.